ANIMALS IN CAPE VERDE

 There are a number of small animals on the islands including frogs, lizards and geckos, although some species have sadly become extinct.
 Small mice, wild rabbits and the slender mongoose are found together with the green monkey.
 All of these were introduced along with domestic animals (cats and dogs).
 There are no endemic Cape Verde snakes.
 However, occasionally snakes have been found, probably imported in boats or containers of various kinds.
 There are also several types of butterfly that can been seen on the islands.

 Wild goats are found on the islands including Fogo.
 These are descended from domestic goats, brought to the islands by the Portuguese.

 Grey long-eared bats can be seen and are now considered to be endemic.

-So if you love nature you will find plenty to interest you with the animals in Cape Verde.
+So if you love nature you will find plenty to interest you with the animals and wildlife in Cape Verde.